U.S. SEC examining Musk's tweets on taking Tesla private: WSJ

 China’s Tencent Holdings Ltd (0700.HK), which took a 5 percent stake in Tesla last year, could also be a possible partner.

-In a letter here after his tweet on Tuesday, Musk fleshed out his idea, suggesting shareholders would get the option to sell their shares for $420 each or remain investors in a private Tesla, out of the glare of Wall Street and its need for positive quarterly results.
+In a letter here after his tweet on Tuesday, Musk fleshed out his idea, suggesting shareholders would get the option to sell their shares or remain investors in a private Tesla, out of the glare of Wall Street and its need for positive quarterly results.

 He said that would allow Tesla to “operate at its best, free from as much distraction and short-term thinking as possible.”